Change request

-A change request (aka Change Control Request, or CCR) is a document containing a call for an adjustment of a system; it is of great importance in the change management process.
+A change request, sometimes called change control request (CCR), is a document containing a call for an adjustment of a system; it is of great importance in the change management process.

 Purpose and elements

 A change request is declarative, i.e. it states what needs to be accomplished, but leaves out how the change should be carried out.
 Important elements of a change request are an ID, the customer (ID), the deadline (if applicable), an indication whether the change is required or optional, the change type (often chosen from a domain-specific ontology) and a change abstract, which is a piece of narrative (Keller, 2005).
 An example of a change request can be found in Figure 1 on the right.